Entato/GhettoTetris/README.md

 # GhettoTetris
-simple multiplayer tetris game made using websockets and html canvas element
+simple multiplayer tetris game built on nodejs made using websockets and html canvas element